nystudio107/craft-transcoder/docs/docs/configuring.md

 - `options` (default): preserves Transcoder’s original parameterized filenames.
 Output-affecting options such as `videoBitRate` remain part of the filename.
 - `source`: uses the source asset name plus the encoder suffix, producing one stable output name per source asset.

-### Subfolders for URL inputs
+### Output subfolders

-Passing the actual Craft `Asset` to `getVideoUrl()` is preferred.
-With `createSubfolders` enabled, Transcoder uses the Asset’s `folderPath` for both the encoded filesystem path and public URL.
+Passing the actual Craft `Asset` to video and thumbnail helpers is preferred.
+With `createSubfolders` enabled, Transcoder uses Craft's Asset folder for both the generated filesystem path and public URL.
+Automatic Control Panel thumbnails wait until an uploaded Asset has reached its final folder.

 When an integration can only pass a string URL or path, configure `subfolderUrlSegment` with the one-based path segment that contains the desired output folder.
 For example, segment `3` extracts `197915` from `/content/videos/197915/video.mp4`: